-When it comes to snoring, it’s something we treat as a joke and take lightly…until it affects us directly.
+Many of us treat snoring as a joke and take it lightly…until it affects us directly.
 While partners struggle to sleep through the loud noises, those affected can experience daytime fatigue.
-If you recognize these signs, it might be worth checking in with a doctor since sleep apnea may be present, and this is a serious problem.
+If you recognize these signs, it might be worth checking in with a doctor since sleep apnea may be an issue, and this is a serious problem.

 Table of Contents

 This disorder leads to pauses in breathing while we sleep.
 Despite occurring dozens or even hundreds of times every night, you might not be aware of these pauses, but have our sleep pattern disturbed.
 If you wake up feeling drained, can’t concentrate, and struggle to be productive, this could be a sign of sleep apnea.